 MLSS greatly appreciates the grant support from the PSF CSP (Pacific Salmon Foundation Community Salmon Program) to purchase the banners and table throw that feature the MLSS rockfish logo.
 The colourful promotional materials definitely attract the public eye during our outreach events.
 Through our education and outreach BIP events, MLSS endeavours to broaden the public knowledge and awareness of our local food web and the value of protecting marine life so that we ensure sustainable fisheries.
 Rockfishes, salmon, and glass sponge reefs are a big part of our conversation about our local food web.

-On April 26, 2019 at the Nature Vancouver Annual General Meeting, Glen was the recipient of the Frank Sanford Community Services Award.
+On April 26, 2019, at the Nature Vancouver AGM, Glen was the recipient of the Frank Sanford Community Services Award.
 The Sanford award, established in 1995 in honour of Frank Sanford who provided 35 years of service as the Society’s Treasurer, recognizes the achievements of the wider community that supports the aims and objectives of Nature Vancouver.
 Glen was nominated for the award in recognition of the decades of personal commitment towards the protection of rockfish and glass sponge reefs in Howe Sound.

 Use of his private boat Skyliner to transport numerous SCUBA divers on photographic and citizen science research expeditions, design and building of cost-saving equipment and his discovery and mapping of 12 previously unknown reefs is laudable.
 His cooperative relationship with many societies and the Department of Fisheries and Oceans has been the driving force behind the establishment of eight marine refuges as a first step towards achieving full marine sanctuary protection for the glass sponge reefs.